RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Use this account for ScreenScraper**

-Whether to use the account that has been setup here.
-If this is disabled, the username and password configured on this screen will be ignored during scraping.
+Whether to use the account that has been configured.
+If this is disabled, the username and password setup on this screen will be ignored during scraping.
 This can be useful if you have scraping issues and want to check whether it's related to your account or if it's a general problem.
 Note that screenscraper.fr does not seem to return a proper error message regarding incorrect username and password, but starting ES-DE with the --debug flag will indicate in the log file whether the username was included in the server response.

 **ScreenScraper username**